0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/validator-performance.md

 ### Parameters

-A validator’s performance is measured based on checkpoints it signed over a monitoring period.
+A validator’s performance is measured based on the checkpoints it signed over a fixed monitoring period.
 Performance is measured on a rolling basis at each new checkpoint to provide an objective figure.
 This figure is then measured against a benchmark of the total network performance in the monitoring period, as detailed below.

 * Monitoring Period (“MP") = previous 700 checkpoints, updated every new checkpoint.
 * Take % of checkpoints signed by each validator in the MP and find the median.